Get Started on Your Adventure!

 The ISU on the Mediterranean summer program takes place in the sunny coastal city of Valencia, Spain.
 Valencia is a part of Spain’s world-renowned Costa Blanca (White Coast)—a coastal community with a wide stretches of white sandy beaches surrounded by mountainous terrain and green orchards that provides an exceptional location for a summer program.
 Valencia offers thriving industries that include tourism, citrus fruits, garden produce, manufacturing, shipping and fishing.
 The city boasts a natural harbor, a stunning sailing pastime, major summer festivals, and a special urban life mixed with the laid-back living of the Mediterranean.
-Valencia's Romanesque, Gothic and Renaissance architecture in the old quarter matches well with the sheek ultra modern structures of Santiago Calatrava's City of Arts and Sciences.
-As host of the America’s Cup Sailing Championship series in 2007 and 2010 - as well as the home to the Formula 1 Grand Prix of Europe (each June) - Valencia offers students a chance to learn about the world’s most important sailing and race competitions.
+Valencia’s Romanesque, Gothic and Renaissance architecture in the old quarter matches well with the sheek ultra modern structures of Santiago Calatrava’s City of Arts and Sciences.
+As host of the America’s Cup Sailing Championship series in 2007 and 2010 – as well as the home to the Formula 1 Grand Prix of Europe (2009-2012) – Valencia offers students a chance to learn about the world’s most important sailing and race competitions.
 Valencia also is known for a wide variety of entertainment possibilities, including a lively night life, spectacular beaches and numerous water sports which you will experience first hand during your stay.
-The city's major high speed rail station and busy airport allow students easy access to destinations throughout Spain and Europe.
+The city’s major high speed rail station and busy airport allow students easy access to destinations throughout Spain and Europe.

-About the Program
+• Browse the Program Calendar

 Quick Facts